ls1intum/Artemis/docs/user/exams/instructors_guide.rst

 -  The student exams are managed via the *“Student Exams”* page from the Exam Management.
 - Here you can have an overview of all student exams.
 When you press ``View`` on a student exam, you can view the ``details of the student``, the allocated ``working time``, his/her ``participation status``, their ``summary`` as well as their *scores*.
 Additionally, you will also be able to view which assessor is responsible for each exercise.
     - You can also change the individual ``working time`` of students should this be necessary.
 - To generate the student exams, you must click on ``Generate individual exams``.
 This will automatically create a student exam for every registered user.
-The number of exercises will be determined by the exam configuration set, see `Configure Exam`_ whereas the exercises will be randomly selected from the available exercise variants per exercise group, see `Exercise Groups`_.
+The number of exercises will be determined by the exam configuration set, see `Create and Configure Exam`_ whereas the exercises will be randomly selected from the available exercise variants per exercise group, see `Exercise Groups`_.
 - The ``Generate individual exams`` button will be locked once the exam becomes visible to the students.
 You cannot perform changes to the student exams once the exam conduction has started.
 - If you have added more students recently, you can choose to ``Generate missing individual exams``.
 - ``Prepare exercise start`` creates a participation for each exercise for every registered user, based on their assigned exercises.
 It also creates the individual repositories and build plans for programming exercises.
 This action can take a while if there are many registered students due to the communication between the VC and CI server.